ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 Please refer [**wiki**](Technology-Stack) for more details.

 ### 7.6 Data Architecture [**[↑]**](#table-of-content)
 This section details the data architecture of MOSIP which includes Security, Multi-Language, High Availability, Auditability, and High Performance.
 It also details the data models and its naming standards.

 Please refer [**wiki**](MOSIP-Data-Architecture) for more details.

-## 8. ARCHITECTURALLY SIGNIFICANT COMPONENTS OF MOSIP
+## 8. ARCHITECTURALLY SIGNIFICANT COMPONENTS
 ### 8.1 ID Object Definition [**[↑]**](#table-of-content)
 ID definition describes the attributes a Country or entity intends to capture from an Individual, which will formulate the definition of ID for a Country.
 This section elaborates on the mechanism MOSIP adopts, in order to provide the flexibility for each Country to define its preferred ID definition and ID object definition schema.